agarcias2602/ArcAdventure_App-Challenge-2023/README.md

 * Use the Near Me widget to find reports, facilities, or activities near your location.

 ## Technologies Used
 ArcAdventure utilizes Esri Technology and Open Street Map public datasets to create a customized mapping application providing users with detailed information on Canadian parks.
-The technology used includes ArcGIS Desktop Pro, ArcGIS Online, ArcGIS Web AppBuilder, and ArcGIS Survey 123.
+The technology used includes ArcGIS Desktop Pro, ArcGIS Online, ArcGIS Web AppBuilder, ArcGIS Survey 123, and ArcGIS StoryMaps.

 ## Contributing
 We welcome contributions from the community to help improve ArcAdventure.
 If you have any suggestions or ideas, please feel free to submit a pull request.